wordofwarning/wordofwarning.org/current/2025-emergency/afternoon/index.md

 *…someone new can come in and take over*<br>In a society where progress is measured by productivity, where minutes are monetised, and our value amounts to our utility — what happens when we let the mind wander?<br>*Our show is set in an office, your bog-standard office — printers, filing cabinets and complimentary fruit bowls.
 It's not where we pictured we would be, when we were just little sprogs and the world was wide and weird and anything could and would (eventually) happen.
 As we toil our way through the working day, we're distracted by our childhood dreams and the futures we imagined for ourselves keep disrupting the present we never chose.*

-Supported by ArtsDepot, Theatre Deli and London Performance Studios.
+Supported by ArtsDepot, Theatre Deli, and London Performance Studios.

 ClusterFlux is a London-based collective of international artists making slick multimedia theatre that responds to the now with a light touch, bright lights, and music you can move to.